Jesc06/kaperest.api/README.md

 <h1 align="left">KapeRest</h1>

 <h3 align="left">
-  A full-stack web application crafted for <b>KapeRest</b>, integrating <b>Point of Sale</b> and <b>Inventory Management</b> into one seamless system designed for performance, reliability, and the refined rhythm of modern café operations.
+  A full-stack web application build for <b>KapeRest</b>, integrating <b>Point of Sale</b> and <b>Inventory Management</b> into one seamless system designed for performance, reliability, and the refined rhythm of modern café operations.
 </h3>

 ---